Réka Albert: Awards

-Albert was selected as a Sloan Research Fellow in 2004, was awarded an National Science Foundation CAREER Award in 2007.
+Albert was selected as a Sloan Research Fellow in 2004 and was awarded a National Science Foundation CAREER Award in 2007.

 She was named Fellow of the American Physical Society in 2010.
 One year later she received the Maria Goeppert-Mayer Award.
 In 2016 she was inducted as an external member of the Hungarian Academy of Sciences.
-In 2018 Reka Albert was elected Fellow of the Network Science Society.
-She was elected a Fellow of the American Association for the Advancement of Science in 2019.
+She was elected Fellow of the Network Science Society in 2018 and a Fellow of the American Association for the Advancement of Science in 2019.